masas98/puzzle/README.md

 * Gateway-service - handles, that all other services could be reached on the same port.
 * Name-service - handles the services names, so it will know which service is calling which service.

-*(Should also create Validation-service or should validate data inside services).*

 ## Running on your machine